SoK: A Framework for Unifying At-Risk User Research: Protective Practices

 \subsection{Technical solutions}

-\Users also employed technical solutions to protect their \spas, including specialized software as well as specific settings in common apps and services.
+\Users also employed technical solutions to protect their \spas, such as specialized software or settings in common apps and services.
 Across these strategies, \users did their best to protect themselves based on their knowledge and experience; however, the technical solutions they chose did not always provide the desired protections.

-\paragraph{Secure communication and encryption} \Users experiencing \cf{legal or political} risk factors, such as journalists, activists, or politicians, commonly reported using encrypted messaging platforms.
+\paragraph{Secure communication and encryption} \Users experiencing the \cf{\political} risk factor, such as journalists, activists, or politicians, commonly reported using encrypted messaging platforms.
 These \users frequently wished to secure their communications against monitoring by a nation-state (or similarly resourced) attacker.
 For example, journalists working together to report on the Panama Papers used PGP as part of organizational security policies established by the ICIJ~\cite{mcgregor2017weakest}.
 Similarly, journalists and activists in varied international contexts reported using encrypted chat apps to communicate over networks directly controlled by their nation-state adversaries~\cite{daffalla2021defensive,sanches2020under}.
 Transgender activists in the U.S., particularly those engaged in more \cf{prominent} activities, similarly used encrypted chat to protect their communications~\cite{lerner2020privacy}.
-NGOs, who had \cf{\accessperson}, sought to protect other \users by using encrypted email for internal communications~\cite{chen2019computer}.
+NGOs, who had \cf{\accessperson}, sought to protect those \users by using encrypted email for internal communications~\cite{chen2019computer}.

-Beyond encrypted messaging, some \users experiencing \cf{legal or political} factors reported encrypting files or entire devices to protect content from attackers---including nation-states and other focused attackers---who might gain physical access. \Users employing this technique included journalists, human rights organizations, and activists~\cite{mcgregor2015investigating, marczak2017social, le2018enforcing}.
+Beyond encrypted messaging, some \users experiencing the \cf{\political} risk factor reported encrypting files or entire devices to protect content from attackers---including nation-states and other focused attackers---who might gain physical access. \Users employing this technique included journalists, human rights organizations, and activists~\cite{mcgregor2015investigating, marczak2017social, le2018enforcing}.

 \paragraph{Strong(er) authentication} Strong authentication is commonly advised for internet users in general~\cite{redmiles2020comprehensive, nist800-63}, but can be especially important for users at higher risk of device or account compromises.
-While truly strong authentication practices were rare in our dataset, we observed a few authentication trends in subsets of select populations.
+While truly strong authentication practices were rare in our dataset, we identified a few authentication trends in subsets of select populations.

 While frequently changing passwords is no longer considered a best practice generally~\cite{nist800-63}, some \users did this to address specific practical concerns.
 For example, \users who have a \cf{relationship with the attacker}, such as survivors of intimate partner abuse or trafficking, coped with attackers who may have ready access to their passwords (e.g., through coercion, co-presence leaks, or remote surveillance~\cite{freed2019my, matthews2017stories}) by regularly changing passwords on accounts known to the attacker~\cite{freed2019my, chen2019computer}.
 Some users with visual impairments also chose to change passwords frequently in case others might have observed them inputting their passwords~\cite{ahmed2015privacy}.